mxgrn/fragmenter-api/!Fragmenter_API.md

 ## Time of last user's fragment

 ###### Fragmenter API don't have specific call to get time of last user's fragment.
-I am using GET https://fragmenter.net/api/v1/fragments/own?user_email="userEmail"&user_token="userToken" and take time of last user's fragment from it
+I am using GET https://fragmenter.net/api/v1/fragments/own?user_email="userEmail"&user_token="userToken" and take time of last user's fragment from it.